Bayesian inference: Formal explanation

+If that term is approximately 1, then the probability of the hypothesis given the evidence, $P(H \mid E)$, is about $\tfrac{1}{2}$, about 50% likely - equally likely or not likely.
+If that term is very small, close to zero, then the probability of the hypothesis, given the evidence, $P(H \mid E)$ is close to 1 or the conditional hypothesis is quite likely.
+If that term is very large, much larger than 1, then the hypothesis, given the evidence, is quite unlikely.
+If the hypothesis (without consideration of evidence) is unlikely, then $P(H)$ is small (but not necessarily astronomically small) and $\tfrac{1}{P(H)}$ is much larger than 1 and this term can be approximated as $\tfrac{P(E \mid \neg H)}{P(E \mid H) \cdot P(H)}$ and relevant probabilities can be compared directly to each other.

-One quick and easy way to remember the equation would be to use Rule of Multiplication:
+One quick and easy way to remember the equation would be to use rule of multiplication:

 Alternatives to Bayesian updating

 Bayesian updating is widely used and computationally convenient.
 However, it is not the only updating rule that might be considered rational.

 Ian Hacking noted that traditional "Dutch book" arguments did not specify Bayesian updating: they left open the possibility that non-Bayesian updating rules could avoid Dutch books.
-Hacking wrote "And neither the Dutch book argument nor any other in the personalist arsenal of proofs of the probability axioms entails the dynamic assumption.
+Hacking wrote: "And neither the Dutch book argument nor any other in the personalist arsenal of proofs of the probability axioms entails the dynamic assumption.
 Not one entails Bayesianism.
 So the personalist requires the dynamic assumption to be Bayesian.
 It is true that in consistency a personalist could abandon the Bayesian model of learning from experience.
 Salt could lose its savour."

 Indeed, there are non-Bayesian updating rules that also avoid Dutch books (as discussed in the literature on "probability kinematics") following the publication of Richard C. Jeffrey's rule, which applies Bayes' rule to the case where the evidence itself is assigned a probability.
 The additional hypotheses needed to uniquely require Bayesian updating have been deemed to be substantial, complicated, and unsatisfactory.